amyschmid/ms-annotator/README.md

 # Detailed Strategy
 1. User supplied taxids are read
   * Assemblies associated with the main taxon are determined
-  * New assemblies are downloaded from NCBI if not present in `known_assemblies`
+  * New assemblies are downloaded from NCBI if not present in `record_filename`

 2. For assemblies with `rast_status` and `modelseed_status` with a value of `running`
   * Check status of server-side jobs